idaholab/moose/framework/doc/content/source/userobject/RadialAverage.md

 !syntax description /UserObjects/RadialAverage

-Given a material property and a radius for averaging.
-The RadialAverage object computes the spatial average value of the property over the radius.
+Given a material property and a radius for averaging, the RadialAverage object computes the spatial average value of the property over the radius.

 ## Applications
 This can be used for nonlocal damage models where the damage_index that is used for computing the damage stress is average over a certain radius.
 This can help alleviate mesh sensitivity in certain cases.
+This can be accomplished by running the RadialAverage object on a local damage material property.
+Then using the [NonlocalDamage](/NonlocalDamage.md) model in conjunction with the [ComputeDamageStress](/ComputeDamageStress.md) the damage index used for updating the stress is averaged over a certain radius.

 ## Design